OpenEvalProject/evals/manuscripts/elife-83291/v1/manuscript.md

 ![Figure 7.](https://cdn.elifesciences.org/articles/83291/elife-83291-fig7-v1.jpg)

 **Figure 7.:** (A) Expression (log2 CPM) of selected granulosa (FOXL2), stroma/theca (NR2F2), and germ cell (PRDM1) markers.
 (B) Leiden clustering shows four main clusters; the expression (log2 CPM) of marker genes is plotted for each.
 (C) Mapping of cells onto a human fetal ovary reference atlas (Garcia-Alonso et al., 2022) and assignment of cell types.
-(D) Proportion of somatic cell types, germ cells, DAZL+ cells, and DDX4+ cells in ovaroids from each day.Figure 7—source data 1.
+(D) Proportion of somatic cell types, germ cells, DAZL+ cells, and DDX4+ cells in ovaroids from each day.

 We also observed a cluster of hPGCLCs expressing marker genes such as CD38, KIT, PRDM1, TFAP2C, PRDM14, NANOG, and POU5F1.
 Notably, X-chromosomal lncRNAs XIST, TSIX, and XACT were all more highly expressed (an average of ~80-, ~20-, and ~2900-fold, respectively) in the hPGCLCs relative to other clusters (Figure 7B), suggesting that the hPGCLCs were starting the process of X-reactivation (Vallot et al., 2017), which in hPGCs is associated with high expression of both XIST and XACT (Chitiashvili et al., 2020).
 The X-chromosomal HPRT1 gene, known to be more highly expressed in cells with two active X chromosomes (Epstein, 1972), was also ~3-fold upregulated (Figure 7—source data 1).